 In Adrien, Rohmer seems to have diagnosed presciently the emergence of a particular type on the world stage, which Christopher Lasch would pinpoint a decade later in The Culture of Narcissism (1979).
 According to Lasch, the narcissist could be very charming, with “pseudo self-insight, calculating seductiveness,” and “the manipulation of interpersonal relations,” though he is haunted by anxiety.
 His sexual emancipation “brings him no sexual peace . . .
 Acquisitive in the sense that his cravings have no limits, he does not accumulate goods and provisions against the future . . . but lives in a state of restless, perpetually unsatisfied desire.”
 In the movie, Adrien travels light, as a middleman for the sale of antiquities, and wants to start his own art gallery.
 The American collector accuses Adrien in one scene, which gets quite ugly and malicious, of being on “permanent vacation.”
 It is not an entirely inaccurate charge and makes us wonder if the American may be the film’s superego—that is, until he slaps Haydée for breaking his Chinese vase and forfeits all our sympathy.
 Then again, Haydée, in “accidentally” breaking the vase, shows that she is not entirely ready for adult life, either.
 These people are playing at life, at value and meaning.
 The tragedy of the narcissist is that nothing matters enough to become tragic.
 Adrien, alone at the end, tells himself: “I was overwhelmed by a feeling of exquisite freedom.
 Now I could do whatever I wanted.
 But once back in the emptiness and silence of the house, I was seized with anxiety and unable to sleep.”
 Hollowness might be an equally descriptive word.

-La collectionneuse focuses on the colliding needs of two generations, but it is also generationally inflected in another sense: Rohmer was ten years older than his colleagues François Truffaut, Jean-Luc Godard, and Claude Chabrol, and this particular feature film, his second, appeared belatedly—eight years after the French new wave had taken international cinema by storm.
-If they reinvented film syntax with the brash energy of youth, Rohmer, who was forty-seven when he shot La collectionneuse, would demonstrate what could be done in another, classical vein, with unobtrusive camera movements, invisible editing, the suppression of music, and a more detached moral perspective toward his youngish characters.
+La collectionneuse focuses on the colliding needs of two generations, but it is also generationally inflected in another sense: Rohmer was ten years older than his colleagues François Truffaut, Jean-Luc Godard, and Claude Chabrol, and this particular feature film, his second, appeared belatedly—eight years after the French New Wave had taken international cinema by storm.
+If they reinvented film syntax with the brash energy of youth, Rohmer, who was forty-six when he shot La collectionneuse, would demonstrate what could be done in another, classical vein, with unobtrusive camera movements, invisible editing, the suppression of music, and a more detached moral perspective toward his youngish characters.
 Godard clearly bonded with his criminal, immature gangster protagonist in Breathless; they are both on the same generational plane.
 Not so Rohmer: he interrogates here, in keeping with the overall project of a “moral tale,” the drawbacks of neglecting to grow up.
-He is still young enough to have put in a sex scene (a few seconds of Haydée thrashing in bed with a young man, the first time Adrien glimpses her), which would have been unheard-of later in his career; and he incorporates a good deal of the cast’s rough youth slang (much of which, he later confessed, he didn’t understand).
-But finally, Rohmer views the problems of indolent, potential-laden, prolonged youth in this film from the perspective of the middle-aged artist, who knows that the clock is ticking.
+He was still young enough to have put in a sex scene (a few seconds of Haydée thrashing in bed with a young man, the first time Adrien glimpses her), which would have been unheard-of later in his career; and he incorporates a good deal of the cast’s rough youth slang (much of which, he later confessed, he didn’t understand).
+But finally, Rohmer views the problems of indolent, potential-laden, prolonged youth in this film from the perspective of the middle-aged artist who knows that the clock is ticking.
 The “wave” is no longer so “new.”